 Our committees and relevant schemes

-- Clinical Careers Committee - This committee oversees Cancer Research UK’s funding of clinical academic careers in cancer research.
+- Clinical Careers Committee - Oversees Cancer Research UK’s funding of clinical academic careers in cancer research.

 - Drug Discovery Committee - Oversees Cancer Research UK's drug discovery infrastructure and reviews Biotherapeutic Drug Discovery Programme Awards, Biotherapeutic Drug Discovery Project Awards and Small Molecule Drug Discovery Project Awards.

-- New Agents Committee - This committee reviews: Drug Development Projects, NAC Trial Grants, NAC Trial Endorsements and NAC Preclinical Grants.
+- New Agents Committee – Reviews Drug Development Projects, NAC Trial Grants, NAC Trial Endorsements and NAC Preclinical Grants.

-- New Investigator Committee - This committee oversees Cancer Research UK’s funding to support independent researchers from the start of their careers in cancer research.
+- New Investigator Committee - Oversees Cancer Research UK’s funding to support independent researchers from the start of their careers in cancer research.

-- Population Research Committee - This committee reviews: Population Research Committee (PRC) Programme Grants, Population Research Committee (PRC) Project Grants, Population Research Postdoctoral Fellowship and The Cancer Research UK/Bupa Foundation Cancer Prevention Fellowship.
+- Population Research Committee - Reviews Population Research Committee (PRC) Programme Grants, Population Research Committee (PRC) Project Grants, Population Research Postdoctoral Fellowship and The Cancer Research UK/Bupa Foundation Cancer Prevention Fellowship.

-- Science Committee - This committee reviews: Science Committee Programme Awards, Programme Foundation Awards, Biomarker Project Awards, Cancer Immunology Project Awards and Multidisciplinary Project Awards.
+- Science Committee - Reviews Science Committee Programme Awards, Programme Foundation Awards, Biomarker Project Awards, Cancer Immunology Project Awards and Multidisciplinary Project Awards.

-- Tobacco Advisory Group - This committee reviews: Tobacco Advisory Group (TAG) Project Grants.
+- Tobacco Advisory Group - Reviews Tobacco Advisory Group (TAG) Project Grants.

 Our funding committees are overseen by the Scientific Executive Board, who are responsible for developing and implementing our scientific strategy.

 In exceptional circumstances, the board also consider approaches for funding that do not easily fall within the scope of our existing funding committees and relevant schemes.

 This may be due to a number of factors, such as the cost of research exceeds the funding limits available to a committee, the scope of research spans the remit of multiple funding committees, an initiative involves a consortia-based approach, or there is a need to recruit international leadership in a key research area.